miniMinn24/miniMinn24/README.md

 - 🔰 A beginner to IT, always active to learn.
 - 🐧 Linux enjoyer, loves everything about a cute little penguin.
 - 🌱 1st Year Computer Science Student: Currently studying NCC L4DC at a local college, building a foundation to pursue a career in Cybersecurity fields.
-- 🫂 Welcome anytime to people and juniors/seniors to grow together with my soft-skill.
+- 🫂 Welcome anytime to people and juniors/seniors to grow together, learning to improve my soft-skills.
 - 📝 I often share my technical related contents about my experiences, projects and knowledge.
 - 📫 Reach me on: miniminnmgmg24@gmail.com
 - 😄 Pronouns: He/Him